-Proposals are only eligible to be included in the self-assessed pool if the Beneficiary:
+Proposals are only eligible to be included in the self-assessed pool if the sub-national entity proponent:

-- 1. completes and passes a 'self-assessment test' (refer to test template included as Appendix 1 to these Guidelines); and - 2.
-Submits the completed 'self-assessment test' to the DMAC Secretariat by 30 April of the year preceding the year in which the Beneficiary expects to commit (i.e. sign the SLA) to the on-lending arrangement (refer to the indicative evaluation process timeline at Appendix 2).
+- 1. Completes and passes a 'self-assessment test' (refer to test template included as Appendix 1 to these Guidelines); and - submits the completed 'self-assessment test' to the DMAC Secretariat by 30 April of the year preceding the year in which the sub-national entity expects to commit (i.e. sign the financing agreement) to the direct borrowing (refer to the indicative evaluation process timeline at Appendix 2).